CUDA Cubic B-Spline Interpolation (CI)

 The routine allocates GPU memory and copies the sample values from CPU to GPU memory.
 The pointer to the CPU memory is passed as host, and a pointer to the GPU memory is returned.
 The counterpart that copies data from the GPU memory to the CPU memory is called:

-void CopyVolumeDeviceToHost(float* host, float* device, uint width, uint height, uint depth);
+void CopyVolumeDeviceToHost(float* host, cudaPitchedPtr device, uint width, uint height, uint depth);

 Note that the host destination CPU memory should be allocated before CopyVolumeDeviceToHost is called.
 This routine will also free the GPU memory.